-Managers are responsible for the allocation of Fuel cards and that the daily checks are carried out by drivers in their service area and that they ensure vehicles are available for inspection as directed by the Transport Services Manager.
+Managers are responsible for the allocation of fuel cards, that the daily checks are carried out by drivers in their service area and they ensure vehicles are available for inspection as directed by the Transport Services Manager.

 All road traffic collisions, other accidents and near misses must be recorded on the TDC Health and Safety incident form (See Appendix 1).
-Where there is personal injury there are further requirements to report accidents via RIDDOR regulations in the event of a member of staff taking time off as a result of an accident.
+Where there is personal injury, there are further requirements to report accidents via RIDDOR regulations in the event of a member of staff taking time off because of an accident.